 Insurance companies usually focus on a set damages formula to come up with a monetary figure of compensation.
 However, they will try to get away with the lowest possible amount, which often times is only enough to cover immediate damages.

-Here at Kuzyk Law, we fight hard for compensation well above that number because we know you may have a long, hard road ahead of you in terms of lost wages, therapy and medical bills.
+Here at Kuzyk Personal Injury & Car Accidents Lawyers, we fight hard for compensation well above that number because we know you may have a long, hard road ahead of you in terms of lost wages, therapy and medical bills.

 Call now for a free case evaluation and learn more about what your compensation will cover.